Benjamintdk/DSAI-Project/README.md

 `pipenv install -e`

-## Data Extraction & Cleaning
+## Data Extraction

-The functions in this package perform the following functions for data extraction via the TMDB API:
+The main function in this package perform the following functions for data extraction via the TMDB API:
 - Multi-threaded download of movie information via the extract_dataset_threaded function.
-- Dataset splitting and segmenting via the create_splits function.
-- Cleaning of the dataset has yet to be performed - TO-DO!!!

 ## Exploratory Data Analysis & Visualization

-TO-DO!!!
+Now that we have our raw dataset to work with, we begin by looking at:
+- The different types of data present.
+- How they might be relevant to our task.
+- Their respective distributions and whether there might be class imbalances.
+- Missing data and other considerations to be had later during cleaning.

+## Data Cleaning and Feature Engineering

+After the EDA step, we have generated insights from the data in terms of their distribution and relevance our overall task.
+The functions in this package perform the following functions to clean and feature engineer the raw data:
+- Drop columns which are irrelevant
+- For columns/features with missing data, how to replace missing data.
+- For columns/features with json objects, unpack the json objects into new columns.
+- For categorical features, ensure that they are categoized accordingly.
+- For continuous features, ensure that they are normalized and standardized.
+- Separate out examples with and without taglines.
+- Save the dataset into separate train, valid, test and tagless csv files.

 ## Modelling